pinellolab/STREAM/README.md

 $ docker run  -v $PWD:/data -w /data  pinellolab/stream STREAM -o STREAM_result --new data_mapping.tsv.gz --new_l cell_labels_mapping.tsv.gz --new_c cell_labels_mapping_color.tsv.gz
 ```

-After running this command,  a folder named 'Mapping_Result' will be created under '/users_path/STREAM_result' along with all the mapping analysis results.
+After running this command,  a folder named **'Mapping_Result'** will be created under **'/users_path/STREAM_result'** along with all the mapping analysis results.

+#### **scATAC-seq data**

-**scATAC-seq data**: To perform scATAC-seq trajectory inference analysis, three files are necessary, a .tsv file of counts in compressed sparse format, a sample file in .tsv format and a region file in .bed format:
+To perform scATAC-seq trajectory inference analysis, three files are necessary, a .tsv file of counts in compressed sparse format, a sample file in .tsv format and a region file in .bed format.
+We assume that **they are in the current folder**.

-Using these three files, users can run STREAM with the following command (note the flag --atac ):
+Using these three files, users can run STREAM with the following command (note the flag **--atac** ):

 ```sh
 $ docker run  -v $PWD:/data -w /data  pinellolab/stream STREAM --atac -s PCA --atac_counts count_file.tsv.gz --atac_samples sample_file.tsv.gz --atac_regions region_file.bed.gz -l cell_label.tsv.gz -c cell_label_color.tsv.gz